 Ancestry Dual Citizenship

 A great part of researching your family history is that there can be a number of unexpected benefits.
-You may learn about long-lost family you never know about.
+You may learn about long-lost family you never knew about.
 You may also learn about something you never expected: eligibility for a second citizenship.
-If you have a not too distant ancestor from certain European countries, you may be eligible to obtain a second citizenship.
-These countries include Poland, Hungary, Greece, Italy, Ireland, Lithuania, Latvia, and to a lesser extent Portugal, Spain, Switzerland, and Germany.
+If you have a not-too-distant ancestor from certain European countries, you may be eligible to obtain a second citizenship.
+These countries include Poland, Hungary, Greece, Italy, Ireland, Lithuania, Latvia, and to a lesser extent, Portugal, Spain, Switzerland, and Germany.
 We can’t forget one other very important country: Luxembourg.

 Why think about a second citizenship now?
 Well, for starters, in most cases you can do all of the preparatory work to apply for citizenship from home.
 Major parts of the process to apply for citizenship by descent including genealogy and looking into family records are done from home.
 It is still possible to request family vital records (with a few days processing delay).
 Second, it takes several months for any of these countries to process your citizenship application.
 Therefore, you have busy work during the time stuck at home while having a goal to look forward to for when brighter days come.